Pig-faced women

-Legends featuring pig-faced women originated roughly simultaneously in Holland, England and France in the late 1630s.
+Legends featuring pig-faced women originated roughly simultaneously in the Netherlands, England and France in the late 1630s.
 The stories tell of a wealthy woman whose body is of normal human appearance, but whose face is that of a pig.

 In the earliest forms of the story, the woman's pig-like appearance is the result of witchcraft.
 Following her wedding day, the pig-faced woman's new husband is granted the choice of having her appear beautiful to him but pig-like to others, or pig-like to him and beautiful to others.
 When her husband tells her that the choice is hers, the enchantment is broken and her pig-like appearance vanishes.
 These stories became particularly popular in England, and later in Ireland.

 The magical elements gradually vanished from the story, and the existence of pig-faced women began to be treated as fact.
 The story became particularly widespread in Dublin in the early 19th century, where it became widely believed that reclusive 18th-century philanthropist Griselda Steevens had kept herself hidden from view because she had the face of a pig.
 In late 1814 and early 1815, rumour swept London that a pig-faced woman was living in Marylebone.
 Her existence was widely reported as fact, and numerous alleged portraits of her were published.
-With belief in pig-faced women commonplace, unscrupulous showmen exhibited living "pig-faced women" at fairs.
-These were not genuine women, but shaven bears dressed in women's clothing.
+With belief in pig-faced women commonplace, showmen exhibited living "pig-faced women" at fairs.
+These may have not been genuine women, but shaven bears dressed in women's clothing.

 Belief in pig-faced women declined, and the last significant work to treat their existence as genuine was published in 1924.
 Today, the legend is almost forgotten.